Scholarships and Awards

 • Co-author of at least one paper or abstract (published or submitted), which may be disseminated via local, national, or international conferences or journal

-• Only 1 award allowed per student
+• Only 1 award allowed per student throughout their time in the program

 Dorothy M. Burns Scholarship